 University of Oregon

-Osher Online
+National Osher Online

-Osher Online was created by the Osher National Resource Center (NRC) at Northwestern University, to expand member access, institute collaboration, sharing of resources, and ensure the legacy of of over 120 Osher Institues.
+Osher Online was created by the Osher National Resource Center (NRC) at Northwestern University, to expand member access, institute collaboration, sharing of resources, and ensure the legacy of over 120 Osher Institues.
 These classes are delivered by the Osher NRC, and its staff will provide moderator and technical assistance.

 Osher Online classes are $70 each, and available to OLLI members only.